arangodb/docs/3.8/programs-arangod-cluster.md

 `--cluster.api-jwt-policy <string>`

 This security option controls whether extra access permissions for the `/_admin/cluster` REST API endpoints should be enabled.

 The possible values for the option are:

 - `jwt-all`: requires a valid JWT for all accesses to `/_admin/cluster` and its sub-routes.
-If this configuration is used, the "Cluster" and "Nodes" sections of the web interface will be disabled, as they are relying on the ability to read data from several cluster APIs.
+If this configuration is used, the _CLUSTER_ and _NODES_ sections of the web interface will be disabled, as they are relying on the ability to read data from several cluster APIs.
 - `jwt-write`: requires a valid JWT for write accesses (all HTTP methods